pravngaur/sfcc-sample-apps/docs/cmsSampleIntegration.md

 TypeDefs defines the structure of the data which Resolvers provides the implementation for calling the external systems.

-Please review:
+For more details, please review:
 - packages/cms/api/schema/cmsResolvers.js
 - packages/cms/api/schema/cmsTypeDefs.js

-for more details.

 Once the TypeDefs & Resolvers are defined, these needs to be registered with the GraphQL Service as Extensions.
 For that, each extension has to use the core.registerExtension heler method & provide the required details.
 Please review cmsapi.js(packages/cms/cmsapi.js) for details.